Skip to main content

 Target type.
 Currently only "RampID" is supported.

 The output table is created by the operation that you run.
-For an example, see the "Perform Transcoding" section below.
+For an example, see the "Perform Translation" section below.

 Note